apache/cordova-plugin-splashscreen/README.md

 This plugin is required to work with splash screens.
 This plugin displays and hides a splash screen during application launch.

-Report issues with this plugin on the [Apache Cordova issue tracker][Apache Cordova issue tracker].

 ## Installation

     // npm hosted (new) id